jtschindler/speconed/docs/source/index.rst

 **Version:** |version|

 **SpecOneD** is a lightweight package to designed to manipulate and store 1D astronomical spectral data.
+It introduces two python classes, the *SpecOneD* class and the *PassBand* class.

 If you are interested in being involved with this project, please contact Jan-Torge Schindler via `github <https://github.com/jtschindler/speconed>`_.